metasfresh/metasfresh-documentation/infrastructure/CI_infrastructure.md

 But for the fallback ability of the `_feature_downstream` scenario, we need to use the [Git Chooser Alternative Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Git+Chooser+Alternative+Plugin).
 And it turned out, that with this plugin being active for a build job, the git plugin is not able any more to idendfiy the changes is has to build.

 Thus the two different jobs.
-As usual, be would be greatful for help.
+As usual, be would be grateful for help and improvements.